Learn pGenie in Y Minutes¶

 Open freeze1.pgn.yaml:

-Step 7 - Refine a Query Signature¶
+Step 5 - Own a Signature¶

-Step 8 - Add a Non-Breaking Migration¶
+Step 6 - Add a Non-Breaking Migration¶

 Suppose you want to track individual album tracks and disc information: